Uberspace/docker-hugo/README.md

   'registry.uberspace.is/uberspace/homepage/cms-engine'
 ```

-## Development
+## :bookmark: Release

-If you're ready to release a new version run:
+If you're ready to release a new version, please run [bumpversion][] as a last
+step:

 ```shell
 pipenv run bumpversion [major|minor|patch]